Spoiler Alert: Conquerwild named the Amacool Portable Battery Camping Fan as the best tent fan overall!!

 What We’ll Be Reviewing:

-- Greek Aire Rechargeable High Velocity Outdoor Floor Fan
+- Geek Aire Rechargeable High Velocity Outdoor Floor Fan

 - Coleman CPX 6 Lighted Tent Fan